secretGeek/ok-bash/README.md

     1. ./build.sh            # builds the project
     2. ./deploy.sh           # deploys the project
     3. ./commit_push.sh "$1" # commit with comment, rebase and push

+(It will also be stylishly formatted, to make it easier to read at a glance)

 Then if you run `ok <number>` (ok followed by a number) you'll execute that line of the file.